pan7k/config/packages/tsconfig-native/readme.md

 //npm.pkg.github.com/:_authToken=${GITHUB_TOKEN}
 ```

-Next, place the `.env` file in your project's root directory and fill it in by adding the GitHub token:
+Then, create a `.env` file in the project’s root directory and add the following:

 ```env
 GITHUB_TOKEN=